tonicebrian/tonicebrian.github.io/posts/2013/03/11/introduction-to-the-minhash-algorithm.markdown

 OK, let me summarize a little bit.

-  1. You came here because you have a problem of comparing and object against N different objects and N is very large.
+  1. You came here because you have the problem of comparing an object against N different objects and N is very large.
   2. The comparison you want to perform is by computing intersections between the attributes of objects and compute how many are equal.
   3. You want a cheap procedure for computing 2)

-So the solution is to transform each object into a set of _c _different values, and then perform the Jackard coefficient on the reduced set of values.
+So the solution is to transform each object into a set of *c* different values, and then perform the Jackard coefficient on the reduced set of values.
 For instance, each object could be the set of friends in a social network, and the value c could be for instance just 10.
 Here we reduce the computation of the intersection from the hundreds to just 10 values.
 Your friends got summarized in a set of 10 values.

 Can we do better?
 Yes.
-Here we reduced the number of comparison from the cardinality of the number of features of the object to the small number _c_.
+Here we reduced the number of comparison from the cardinality of the number of features of the object to the small number *c*.
 But we still have to perform N comparisons against the N individuals in the population.
 Wouldn't it be nice to just pick the individuals we think are more likely to have a high Jackard Coefficient?
 That's possible with the use of **bands** but since this post is already very long, I'll leave that for another post.

 #### References